-In this test Morrisons suffers from some weak results in the middle of the last decade and falling earnings after the start of the Great Recession in 2008.
+In this test, Morrisons suffered from some weak results in the middle of the last decade and falling earnings after the start of the Great Recession in 2008.
 Tesco managed both periods better, perhaps due to its wide international diversification.

 Which has the highest dividend yield?

 This is a pretty simple test using the latest announced dividends.
-For Tesco the yield is 3.9% and for Morissons the yield is 4.3%.
-In both cases this is above the FTSE 100’s yield of 3.4%.
+For Tesco, the yield is 3.9% and for Morrisons the yield is 4.3%.
+In both cases, this is above the FTSE 100’s yield of 3.4%.

 Which has the lowest valuation?

-It’s all well and good finding companies which have consistently generated high rates of growth, but if you overpay for a company it can negate an awful lot of growth in the underlying business.
+It’s all well and good looking for companies that have consistently generated high rates of growth, but if you overpay for a company, it can negate an awful lot of growth in the underlying business.